andres-erbsen/dename-writeup/dename.md

 \label{bcast}
 \end{figure}

-Changes to the user directory happen in discrete rounds: with some regularity (currently every 3 seconds) the servers propose changes and apply them in lockstep.
+Changes to the user directory happen in discrete rounds: at regular time intervals (currently every 3 seconds) the servers propose changes and apply them in lockstep.
 We use a verified broadcast primitive (described below) to ensure that all servers receive the same set of requested changes and the algorithm for